Vital, Bouknight lead UConn to 64-61 win over Memphis

 But Vital sank two free throws and Alex Lomax missed a desperation heave from beyond half court at the buzzer.

-UConn lost forward Akok Akok less than a minute into the game when he went down with what the school said appears to be a torn left Achilles tendon after blocking a shot.
+UConn lost Akok 58 seconds into the game when he went down with what the school said appears to be a torn left Achilles tendon after blocking a shot for the 66th time this season.

-The 6-foot-9 freshman, who leads the conference in blocked shots, could not put any weight on the leg as he was helped off the court and returned to the bench wearing a medical boot.
+The 6-foot-9 freshman could not put any weight on the leg as he was helped off the court and returned to the bench wearing a medical boot.

+“We just won this game for him,” Bouknight said.
+“He’s tough.
+He’s a warrior and he’s going to be good.
+I can’t wait for him to get back.”

 With Akok out of the game, Memphis ran out to a 10-4 lead.
 They led 20-13 with just over seven minutes left in the half, but scored just five more points before intermission.

-Memphis had lost two straight, including a heartbreaking 92-86 setback in overtime at Cincinnati on Thursday.
+Memphis has lost three straight, including a heartbreaking 92-86 setback in overtime at Cincinnati on Thursday.

+“I like the direction we’re heading, we’ve just got to learn to finish games,” Memphis coach Penny Hardaway said.

 BIG PICTURE